Best solar feed-in tariff SA 2026

 South Australia introduced its first solar feed-in tariff (FiT) scheme back in July 2008 where early adopters could claim 44 cents per kilowatt-hour (kWh) for solar energy exported back to the grid.
 The aggressive incentive was intended to encourage solar adoption amongst businesses and residents.

-In October 2013, the revised rate of 16c/kWh was once again reduced to a transitional rate of 6.8c/kWh which was mandated by the Essential Services Commission of South Australia (ESCOSA).
+In October 2013, the revised rate of 16c / kWh was once again reduced to a transitional rate of 6.8c / kWh which was mandated by the Essential Services Commission of South Australia (ESCOSA) - much like the Victorian feed-in tariff is now.
 The October 2013 solar feed-in tariff changes marked the end of government mandated minimums and a shift towards competitive retailer-determined FiTs.

-At the time of writing in July 2024, South Australia’s best solar FiTs are determined by energy retailers and reflect the ongoing competitive nature of solar energy in South Australia.
+South Australia’s best solar FiTs are determined by energy retailers and reflect the ongoing competitive nature of solar energy in South Australia.
+By way of comparison, the best SA rates are very similar to the highest feed-in tariffs available in Queensland.

 Final thoughts